CooperUnion/selfdrive/docs/safety.md

   the mini fan)
 - Ensure soldering iron is not left on when finished

-### When using Heat-Gun
+*When using a heat gun:*

-- Make sure ONLY pointing at items want to heat up
+- Only point at items you want to heat
-- Keep others clear when heat gun is on
+- Keep clear of people and other objects when the heat gun is on
-- Ensure heat gun is turned off when finished
+- Ensure the heat gun is turned off when finished

 ## Test Day Procedures